The Thoughts of Emerlist Davjack: Songs and recording

-At the 1967 Windsor Jazz & Blues Festival, lead singer Jackson claimed the song "Flower King of Flies" was about Paul McCartney.
-"The Thoughts of Emerlist Davjack" was used as incidental music for the 1968 children's television drama The Tyrant King, directed by Mike Hodges and written by Trevor Preston for Thames Television, from the London Transport book by Aylmer Hall.
-The 6-part series also featured music by the Rolling Stones, the Moody Blues and Pink Floyd.
-The title track was released as the album's lead single in November 1967 along with the non-LP B-side "Azrial (Angel of Death)"; while it received a positive review from the Daily Mail, it failed to chart.
+At the 1967 Windsor Jazz & Blues Festival, Lee Jackson claimed the song "Flower King of Flies" was about Paul McCartney.
+"The Thoughts of Emerlist Davjack" was used as incidental music for the 1968 children's television drama The Tyrant King; the 6-part series also featured music by the Rolling Stones, the Moody Blues and Pink Floyd.
+The title track was released as the album's lead single in November 1967, along with the non-LP B-side "Azrial (Angel of Death)"; while it received positive reviews from the Daily Mail, Melody Maker and Record Mirror, it failed to chart.
 Because the group lacked a strong lead vocalist, they frequently used echo and filter effects on their vocals, such as on "Tantalising Maggie", while the heavily psychedelic "Dawn" features an eerie whispered vocal from Jackson against extensive stereo panning of both guitar and organ feedback.
+The final lines in "Dawn", "Dawn is pregnant with promise and anticipation / But is murdered by the hand of the inevitable", would be reused at the close of the group's hit cover of "America."

-"Rondo" is based around an extended quote and re-harmonization of the Dave Brubeck Quartet's "Blue Rondo à la Turk", adapted from 9/8 to 4/4 time, while the organ solo includes a short excerpt from Johann Sebastian Bach's Toccata & Fugue in D Minor.
-"War and Peace" also contains a quote from Bach's Brandenburg Concerto No. 3 in G Major, which would be more fully developed on the following album's "Brandenburger".
-"The Cry of Eugene", which was later re-recorded by Jackson's group Jackson Heights, refers to "Harlequin & Columbine" and features trumpet work from guitarist Davy O'List.
-This would be the only Nice album to feature O'List.
+"Rondo" is based around an extended quote and reharmonization of the Dave Brubeck Quartet's "Blue Rondo à la Turk", adapted from 9/8 to 4/4 time, while the organ solo includes a short excerpt from Johann Sebastian Bach's Toccata & Fugue in D Minor.
+"War and Peace", based around the riff of Big John Patton's "Silver Meter", also contains a quote from Bach's Brandenburg Concerto No. 3 in G Major, which would be more fully developed on the following album's "Brandenburger".
+In addition, the close of "Tantalising Maggie" features a quote from Carl Philipp Emanuel Bach's "Solfeggio in C minor."

+"The Cry of Eugene", which was later re-recorded by Jackson's group Jackson Heights, references "Harlequin & Columbine" from Hans Christian Andersen's collection of short stories What the Moon Saw.
+The track also features trumpet work from guitarist Davy O'List; this would be the only Nice album to feature O'List.

+Recording sessions for the album began at Olympic Studios in October 1967, with an article in the October 21 issue of Disc and Music Echo listing "Flower King of Flies", "Going Back" (O'List's original title for "The Thoughts of Emerlist Davjack"), "Azrial" and "Dawn" as having been recently completed.
+Engineering duties were undertaken by Glyn Johns, who contributed echo effects to "Flower King of Flies", also sung by O'List.
+The group's first BBC session on the 22nd saw the band additionally record "Rondo", "Tantalising Maggie" and a cover of "Sombrero Sam" (a staple of their live set at the time which would not make the album).
+After further sessions at Olympic plus additional sessions at Pye, the album was finished shortly after the completion of the group's package tour with Jimi Hendrix, Pink Floyd and The Move that November.